ydb-platform/tpcc/README.md

 Short decriptions of branches:
 * main - the BenchBase with YDB support.
-* vanilla - the original BenchBase with performance enhancements.
-* postgres - vanilla with c3p0 as a connection pool.
+* vanilla - the original BenchBase with performance enhancements, including c3p0 as a connection pool for postgres.

 ## Hardware requirements